 By default, the Splunk Distribution of OpenTelemetry Collector includes the SAPM exporter in the

-traces pipeline when deploying in agent or gateway modes.
+traces pipeline when deploying in host monitoring (agent) or data forwarding (gateway) modes.
 See Collector deployment modes for more information.

 Sample configurations 🔗